High precision tests of QCD without scale or scheme ambiguities: Introduction

-On the other hand, various strategies for optimization of the truncated expansion have been proposed.
 In general, an optimization or scale-setting procedure is considered reliable if it preserves important self-consistency requirements.
 All Renormalization Group properties, such as \emph{uniqueness}, \emph{reflexivity}, \emph{symmetry} and \emph{transitivity} should also be preserved by the scale-setting procedure in order to be generally applied \cite{Brodsky:2012ms}.
 A fundamental requirement is the scheme independence; other requirements can be suggested by known tested theories (such as QED), by the convergence behavior of the series in particular kinematic regions or by important phenomenological results.

 The Principle of Minimal Sensitivity (PMS) is an optimization procedure proposed by Stevenson \cite{Stevenson:1982wn, Stevenson:1982qw, Stevenson:1981vj, Stevenson:1980du} based on the assumption that, since observables should be independent of the particular RS and scale, their optimal perturbative approximations should be stable under small RS variations.
 The RS-scheme parameters $\beta_2,\beta_3,\dots$ and the scale parameter $\Lambda$ (or the subtraction point $\mu_r$) are considered ``unphysical'' and independent variables; their values are thus set in order to minimize the sensitivity of the estimate to their small variations.
 This is essentially the core of Optimized Perturbation Theory (OPT) \cite{Stevenson:1981vj}, based on the PMS procedure.
 The convergence of the perturbative expansion is improved by requiring its independence from the choice of RS and~$\mu$.
 Optimization is implemented by identifying the RS-dependent parameters in the truncated series ($\beta_{i}$ for $2 \leq i \leq n$ and $\Lambda$), with the request that the partial derivative of the perturbative expansion of the observable with respect to the RS-dependent and scale parameters vanishes.
 In practice, the PMS scale setting is designed to eliminate the remaining renormalization and scheme dependence in the truncated expansions of the perturbative series.